 Avoid contamination legacies by taking preventive measures now.
 Identify past activities in order to determine likely contaminants.

-The order in which the Authority conducts restoration and cleanup activities may be based on a "worst-first" scenario that assigns the highest and most immediate priority to those facilities representing the greatest hazard to the environment and to public health and welfare.
-Some of the criteria used to assign priority could be: imminent and substantial danger to public health or welfare; anticipated danger in the near-term from potential accident, deterioration or failure of safeguards while attempting cleanup or restoration; an ongoing condition with unknown, but potentially serious health consequences unless action is taken; and legally-binding agreements with regulatory agencies.
+The order in which the Authority conducts restoration and clean-up activities may be based on a "worst-first" scenario that assigns the highest and most immediate priority to those facilities representing the greatest hazard to the environment and to public health and welfare.
+Some of the criteria used to assign priority could be: imminent and substantial danger to public health or welfare; anticipated danger in the near-term from potential accident, deterioration or failure of safeguards while attempting clean-up or restoration; an ongoing condition with unknown, but potentially serious health consequences unless action is taken; and legally-binding agreements with regulatory agencies.

 Waste Management